Code-Institute-Submissions/artontray-PROJECT3/README.md

-After that, I calculated the number of line to print out and knowing the number of lines maximum of this fixed windows, it was easy to build up a for loop to generate the right quantity of lines to end up always on the bottom of the screen.
+After that, I calculated the number of lines to print out and knowing the maximum's number of lines (80 characters wide and 24 rows high) of this fixed windows, it was easy to build up a `for loop` to generate the right quantity of lines to end up always on the bottom of the screen.

 ![Empty space](assets/images/readme-images/codeemptyspace.png)